 Luckily, you don’t have to go it alone.
-For more than 30 years, the RTC through its Commute Solutions program has been committed to helping people navigate the transportation system to access the things they need and want.
-Other organizations such as the Community Traffic Safety Coalition, Ecology Action, and People Power also support people in their choice to use sustainable transportation.
+For more than 35 years, the RTC has helped people navigate the transportation system to access the things they need and want.
+Currently, this assistance is provided through the Cruz511 Traveler Information service.
+Other organizations such as the Community Traffic Safety Coalition, Ecology Action, and Bike Santa Cruz County also support people in their choice to use sustainable transportation.

 Greenhouse Gas Reduction